telefonicaid/thinking-cities/docs/device_gateway_detail.md

 Payload: ‘t|23#h|80#l|95#m|Quiet‘
 ```

-### 3. Reading measurements sent by your IoT device

-Finally, after connecting your IoT devices this way you (or any other developer with the right access permissions) should be able to use the ContextBroker NGSI API to read the NGSI entity assigned to your device.
+Finally, after connecting your IoT devices this way you (or any other developer with the right access permissions) should be able to use the Data API to read the NGSI entity assigned to your device or see the data on the Management Portal.

-The Entity ID will be the following “[ENTITY_ID]”.

 # Acting upon devices #

-In order to send commands to devices, developers just need to know which attributes correspond to commands and update them.
+In order to send commands to devices, you just need to know which attributes correspond to commands and update them.

-IoT integrators need to declare the command related attributes at the registry process (POST request) in the following way:
+You can declare the command related attributes at the registry process (POST request) in the following way:

 If you take a look to the previous device example, you can find that a "Ping" command was defined.